nida242004/flag_quiz_app/README.md

-# Calculator App
+# Flags Quiz App

-A simple calculator app built with Kotlin for Android devices.
+An MCQ-based quiz app built with Kotlin, focusing on testing knowledge about flags.

 ## Features

-- Basic arithmetic operations
+- Multiple-choice questions based on flags
+- Score tracking
-- Clear function to reset calculations
+- Clear options to navigate through questions
+- Result summary at the end of the quiz

 ## Installation